 Our situation is a little bit more complex than normal.

 mySites.guru is owned by Blue Flame Digital Solutions Limited.
 A UK Limited company owned, managed and operated from Jersey, Channel Islands – A Crown Dependancy.

 Blue Flame Digital Solutions Limited, as a non-domiciled company, based in Jersey, Channel Islands, is already outside of the EU for certain fiscal policies, notably the EU VAT MOSS (NON-UNION) scheme.

 Brexit will have its challenges, however we see no reason why our service cannot continue, thrive, and be here for the long run, a large percentage of our active subscribers are EU Companies.

-We will be re-registering for EU VAT MOSS (NON-UNION) in a different EU Member State (Probably Ireland), meaning that if you are a business registered for VAT in the EU (or UK) then you will continue to be not charged VAT for your subscriptions.
+In the event of a no-deal Brexit, we will be re-registering for EU VAT MOSS (NON-UNION) in a different EU Member State (Probably Ireland), meaning that if you are a business registered for VAT in the EU (or UK) then you will continue to be not charged VAT for your subscriptions.